TobikoData/sqlmesh/docs/concepts/macros/jinja_macros.md

 The double quotes around `"'item_id'"` signal to SQLMesh that it is not a column name.

-Some SQL dialects interpret double and single quotes different.
-We could replace single quoted `'item_id'` with double quoted `"item_id"` in the previous example by switching the placement of quotes in the macro function call.
+Some SQL dialects interpret double and single quotes differently.
+We could replace the rendered single quoted `'item_id'` with double quoted `"item_id"` in the previous example by switching the placement of quotes in the macro function call.
 Instead of `alias("'item_id'", 'item_id2')` we would use `alias('"item_id"', 'item_id2')`.

 ## Mixing macro systems